The families of Disappeared victims in Northern Ireland have launched a renewed appeal for information on International Day of the Disappeared.

-“There’s more people that could come and give some information, specific information, because the Commission have done as much as they can at this present time,” he said
+“There are more people that could come and give some information, specific information because the Commission has done as much as they can at this present time,” he said

 The fight continues to uncover the information, the missing pieces of the picture that could lead to a breakthrough, with a special solidarity formed between those families in their agonising wait.

 “I was very struck last year in relation to one of the families whose loved one was returned when they said that until they were all returned, it is not completed.”

 The Disappeared were never intended to be found, but though they are gone, their families continue to pursue their whereabouts, so that they can be laid to rest.

 Source: UTV News